citp/privacy-policy-historical/b/bo/boo/boomerang.com.au.md

-> *The following text is extracted and transformed from the boomerang.com.au privacy policy that was archived on 2009-12-18.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20091218095407id_/http%3A//www.omg.com.au/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the boomerang.com.au privacy policy that was archived on 2011-06-15.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110615083810id_/http%3A//www.omg.com.au/privacy) for the most accurate reproduction.*

 # Privacy Policy | OMG

-Last updated: 29 June 2009
+Last updated: 4 February 2010

-**Introduction**
+#### Introduction

 This Privacy Policy applies to this website which is operated by Online Marketing Group Pty Limited (ABN 14 116 080 043) or one of its subsidiary companies (the “ **Website** ”).